January – Don’t forget your lawn

-I often hear this complaint “It’s too wet to mow the lawn” along with the notion that you don’t need to mow just now.
-Well, I always say if it’s growing, don’t stop mowing.
-Yes of course, a wet lawn makes things difficult so here’s a simple solution:
+We often hear the complaint that “it’s too wet to mow the lawn” along with the notion that you don’t need to mow just now.
+Well, as far as we’re concerned if it’s growing, don’t stop mowing.
+Yes of course, a wet lawn makes things difficult so here’s a simple solution to mitigate that:

 - First you can actually remove some of that wetness using a leaf blower or even a simple besom broom.
 Then, if you mow during the least wet part of the day, mid-afternoon when the sun is out, you should have no problems.
 Just keep the cut high, around 2”, and make sure your blade is sharp.